Northeast Corridor: Gateway Program

-The North Atlantic Rail initiative, launched in 2017, has advocated building new high-speed railroads providing speeds up to 225 mph (200 mph by different sources) in the northeast, where the densely-populated core of New England is struggling with traffic and environmental overload.
-In long-term plans, there is also proposal of building several lines branching out of Northeast corridor (which is bypassed by this proposal, cutting travel time), their maximum speed is yet unknown.
-Despite being the fastest railroad in the USA today, New York to Boston segment is planned to be replaced by even faster line.

 Harold Interlocking

 In May 2011, a $294.7-million federal grant was awarded to fix congestion at Harold Interlocking, the USA's second-busiest rail junction after Sunnyside Yard.
-The work will lay tracks to the New York Connecting Railroad right of way, allowing Amtrak trains arriving from or bound for New England to avoid NJT and LIRR trains.
+The work will lay tracks to the New York Connecting Railroad right of way, allowing Amtrak trains arriving from or bound for New England to avoid NJ Transit and Long Island Rail Road trains.
 Financing for the project was jeopardized in July 2011 by the House of Representatives, which voted to divert the funding to unrelated projects.
 The project was then funded by FRA and the MTA.
 As of 2018, the interlocking is being reconstructed for LIRR's East Side Access project.

 New Brunswick–Trenton high-speed upgrade

 In August 2011, Congress obligated $450 million to a six-year project to add capacity on one of the busiest segments on the NEC in New Jersey.
 The project is designed to upgrade electrical power, signal systems and catenary wires on a 24 mi section between New Brunswick and Trenton to improve reliability, increase speeds up to 160 mph, and support more frequent high-speed service.
 The improvements were scheduled to be completed in 2016, but have been delayed repeatedly.
-The track work is one of several projects planned for the "New Jersey Speedway" section of the NEC, which include a new station at North Brunswick, the Mid-Line Loop (a flyover for reversing train direction), and the re-construction of County Yard, to be done in coordination with NJT.
+The track work is one of several projects planned for the "New Jersey Speedway" section of the NEC, which include a new station at North Brunswick, the Mid-Line Loop (a flyover for reversing train direction), and the re-construction of County Yard, to be done in coordination with NJ Transit.
 Acela trains began operating at speeds up to 150 mph between Princeton Junction and New Brunswick in June 2022.
-With the planned introduction of the Avelia Liberty in 2023, speeds will increase to 160 mph.
+With the planned introduction of the Avelia Liberty in 2025, speeds will increase to 160 mph.